Remove webrick from stdlib

 Also removing it entirely without any kind of deprecation first seems like it might break lots of things.

-Updated by normalperson (Eric Wong) about 1 year ago
+Updated by normalperson (Eric Wong) almost 2 years ago

 I don't really care about Ruby, at the moment...